Hospitals still under COVID strain: Butler

 The government earlier this week announced vaccines had been approved for children aged six months to five years old.

-Young children who are immunocompromised or have severe illnesses will have access to the Moderna vaccine from September 5, with an estimated 70,000 from the age cohort eligible.
+Young children who are immunocompromised or have severe illnesses will have access to the Moderna vaccine from September 5.
+An estimated 70,000 children will be eligible.

-Mr Butler said chief health officers from across the country were also monitoring whether the isolation period for people who contracted COVID-19 could be reduced.
+Mr Butler said chief health officers from across the country were also monitoring whether the isolation period for people who contracted COVID could be reduced.

-However, he said he had not received any advice that the current seven-day isolation period should be shortened.
+However, he said he had not received any advice that the current seven-day isolation period should be reduced.

-“There’s no question that people are isolating for seven days is utterly inconvenient.
+“There’s no question that people are isolating for seven days is utterly inconvenient,” he said.

 “Distressing as that is, it’s an incredibly important public health measure.
 We know that particularly with these Omicron variants people are highly infectious over the course of those seven days.”